• Skip to primary navigation

 3 Tablespoons olive oil

 • Remove from oven.
-Brush olive oil on top of potatoes.
-Sprinkle thyme and rosemary on top.
+Brush olive oil on top of potatoes and then sprinkle thyme and rosemary on top.

-1 teaspoon fresh thyme, 1 teaspoon fresh rosemary, 1 teaspoon fresh parsley
+1 teaspoon fresh thyme, 1 teaspoon fresh rosemary

-• Return to oven for 30-45 minutes until potatoes are cooked through.
+• Return to oven for 30-45 minutes until potatoes are cooked through and the edges are slightly crispy.

 • Remove from oven and let cool for 5 minutes.
-Sprinkle with additional fresh thyme or fresh chopped parsley.
+Sprinkle with additional fresh herbs.

 • Sprinkle with coarse sea salt and serve.